Fallout Season 2: What We Know About The Next Installment

 I don't think any of us were expecting Kyle to be one of the most prominent antagonists of the show, but near the end, we saw just how dangerous he truly is – and how Lucy heads off with the Ghoul to go after him.

-Judging by the credits scene, Hank (in a power armour suit) arrives outside a familiar location to Fallout fans.
+Judging by the credits scene, Hank (in a power armor suit) arrives outside a familiar location to Fallout fans.
 Since he plays a pretty important role in both Lucy and the Ghoul's story, I think it's safe to say we'll most likely see him again.

 Moisés Arias as Norm MacLean

-As someone who grew up watching Hannah Montana and loved Arias's famous character on the show, I was so glad to see him in such a big series like Fallout.
+As someone who grew up watching Hannah Montana, and loved Arias's famous character on the show, I was so glad to see him in such a big series like Fallout.
 To me, Norm is one of the most underrated characters in the whole series.

 While we know that he's in trouble at the end of Fallout Season 1, I'm assuming that we'll be seeing him again – as he tries to figure out how to get out of the sticky situation he's gotten himself into.